-The Compensation Committee recommends for Board approval the base salary of each executive officer within a clearly defined salary range that reflects the scope and responsibilities of the position, the executive officer's performance and experience, the positioning of his or her base salary and total compensation versus the comparator group, and internal equity.
-The mid-point of the salary range corresponds to the median of the salary paid by our comparator group for similar positions.
-Typically, the salary range is within ±20% of the mid-point.
+The Compensation Committee recommends for Board approval the base salary of each executive officer that reflects the scope and responsibilities of the position, the executive officer's performance and experience, the positioning of his or her base salary and total compensation versus the comparator group (targeted at the 50th percentile on base salary), and internal equity.

 To ensure individual accountability and higher levels of performance, base salaries offered to all executives have been adjusted only to reflect sustained performance levels as well as an increase in responsibilities or job scope.